proxy6/Demo-Credit-API/README.md

-- To run uding docker
+- To run using docker

-- run docker compose -f databse.yml up
+- run docker compose -f docker-databse.yml up
 - set the required enviromental variables in env file